 Jute cloth manufacturing: Processes in which blasting is carried out in or incidental to the cleaning of metal castings, in connection with their manufacture.

-What If A LEV System Fails Its Test?
+What if an LEV System Fails Its Test?

-In the scenario that an LEV system fails to meet the required benchmark performance levels, recommendations will be made.
+In the scenario that an LEV system fails to meet the required benchmark performance levels, recommendations will be made for maintenance work to be completed.
 A remedial works quotation will be assembled to reinstate the LEV system back to the required benchmarked performance levels.

 Should LEV Systems Be Serviced?